 Take this day and make it a teaching moment that communicates with more than words.

 Carrots are delicious with a little salad dressing, and healthy crunching is really satisfying.
 Kite flying is still a great activity, and it keeps young muscles toned and fit.
 Reading a favorite book under the shade tree beats staring at the monotonous glow of a computer screen.

 Establishing healthy habits for kids isn’t complicated, but it does mean developing a long-term strategy.
 Start with simple ideas, build on them, and turn them into enjoyable routines.
-The trick is understanding that kids are not going to embrace an overnight conversion from french fries to health foods.
+Understanding that kids are not going to embrace an overnight conversion from french fries to health foods is the trick.

 If they put their small hands into the fun of a family garden and the joy of its harvest, fresh vegetables take on a new appeal.
 Children aren’t interested in workouts at the gym, but dance lessons or martial arts classes get them moving.

 National Child Health Day is an opportunity to wake up our imaginations and shake up our creativity.
 Our kids’ health depends on it, and we can’t let them down.
 It’s as simple as a plate full of carrots and flying a kite.